More choices and stable premiums for 'Obamacare' next year

 However, people who don't qualify for income-based assistance must pay full price, and that's before any deductibles and copays.
 Unsubsidized customers may just decide to go uninsured, particularly if they're healthy.

-A previous Republican Congress repealed a nudge to get more people signed up — unpopular fines for those who don't get covered.
+A previous Republican Congress repealed the law's unpopular penalty to get more people signed up — fines for going without coverage.

 Six states will see premiums decline by 10% or more, officials said.
 They are Delaware, Montana, Nebraska, North Dakota, Oklahoma and Utah.